 Controversy has developed surrounding the roads staff at the City of Hamilton and whether a technical report illuminating substandard surface conditions on the Red Hill Valley Parkway was intentionally hidden.
 But other technical reports have been received by the City which need further clarification.

 In July of 2017 Nicole O’Reilly, a reporter with the Hamilton Spectator newspaper, wrote an article questioning why there were so many collisions on the Red Hill Valley Parkway (RHVP) in Hamilton, Ontario.
 Ms. O’Reilly noted that in the “last five years” the RHVP experienced twice as many crashes than the adjoining Lincoln Alexander Parkway (LAP).
 She also noted that the RHVP carried a lower traffic volume than the LAP thus the collision numbers should have been reversed.
-This article included a figure shown below using data from the City of Hamilton.
-The figure uses different colours and sizes of circles to help highlight where differences in collision rates and severities existed.
+This article included a figure using data from the City of Hamilton.
+The figure used different colours and sizes of circles to help highlight where differences in collision rates and severities existed.